monashblockchain/solana-nft-dapp/README.md

 Welcome to this **Solana NFT DApp** – a decentralized platform designed to create and manage NFTs on the Solana blockchain.
-Built with modern web technologies and powered by the Metaplex ecosystem, this DApp simplifies NFT management with a sleek, user-friendly interface.
+Built with modern web technologies and powered by the Metaplex ecosystem, this DApp simplifies NFT management with a sleek, user-friendly interface

 ---